-Limited Liability Company (LLC) use operating agreements to lay out how the LLC will be operated and how certan disputes will be resolved.
-It is a binding contract that is typically signed by the owners of the LLC (a.k.a. "members") when the business is formed and can be specifically tailored and amended to the changing needs of the LLCs and its owner(s).
+Limited Liability Companies (LLC) use operating agreements to lay out how the LLC will be operated and how disputes will be resolved.
+It is a binding contract between the owners of the LLC (a.k.a. "members") when the business is formed and can be specifically tailored and amended to the changing needs of the LLCs and its owner(s).

 Do I Need An Operating Agreement for My Business?

 It depends on the state in which the entity was formed.
 If you are not required to have an operating agreement, your LLC will be governed by the state's default LLC rules which are governed by local law.

 But you should have an operating agreement for a host of reasons whether you are a single member LLC or if your LLC is owned by multiple members.
 Here are a few: